cloudmesh-community/book/chapters/cloud/use-cases.md

 ![Earth Science Data Operations [@earthdata-about]](images/use-cases-es-esdops.jpg){#fig:use-cases-es-esdops}

-Traditionally, higher level products (those used by end users) are produced by a Science Investigator-led Processing System (SIPS) usually hosted and operated at on-premise facilities belonging to the Science and Instrument Team's affiliate research center.
-Furthermore, these higher level products are then ingested and cataloged by an affiliate Distributed Active Archive Center (DAAC) for the purpose of providing public distribution, access, and discovery to these datasets.
+Traditionally, higher-level products (those used by end-users) are produced by a Science Investigator-led Processing System (SIPS) usually hosted and operated at on-premise facilities belonging to the Science and Instrument Team's affiliate research center.
+Furthermore, these higher-level products are then ingested and cataloged by an affiliate Distributed Active Archive Center (DAAC) for the purpose of providing public distribution, access, and discovery to these datasets.
 Historically, these DAACs provide their capability using